golang/pkgsite/doc/frontend.md

 If you add, change or remove any inline scripts in templates, run `devtools/cmd/csphash` to update the hashes.
 Running `all.bash` will do that as well.

+### Compiling JS sources

+The frontend serves compiled and minified JS.
+If you're modifying any JS code, make sure to run `devtools/compile_js.sh` for the changes to take effect.
+This script will require Docker to be installed.